-"After stepping out of the 'Oxford bubble', I was able to truly appreciate the intellectual and personal growth I had experienced there.
-My BCL and DPhil studies inspired a career in academia, as I was taught, supervised, and mentored by the most brilliant legal scholars in the world.
-Over the past three years, I have been teaching, supervising, and mentoring my own students in Hong Kong.
-I look forward to returning to Oxford next year to take up a unique position that will allow me to build Chinese law as a new field of research and teaching at Oxford.
-This is a truly privileged opportunity that would not have emerged without my Oxford experience, for which I will always be grateful for the support of the James Fairfax Oxford Australia Scholarship."
+"My BCL and DPhil studies at Oxford inspired a career in academia, as I was taught, supervised, and mentored by the most brilliant legal scholars in the world.
+After spending a few years in Hong Kong and New York, I am very excited to be back in Oxford in a unique role that will allow me to develop Chinese law as a new field of research and teaching here.
+It is a truly privileged opportunity that would not have emerged without my Oxford experience, for which I will always be grateful for the support of the James Fairfax Oxford Australia Scholarship."